pamkadams/Meddit/README.md

   });
   ```

-2. Access of no more than 3 records in a second - my second query was timing out with a 429 error.
-Had to slow down my code and Stack Overflow came to my rescue.
-Secondly it was taking way too long to load the 20 records (PMC API sends out 20 articles at a time) into the browser.
+2. Access to no more than 3 records in a second.
+The query was timing out with a 429 error.
+I had to slow down my code and Stack Overflow came to my rescue.
+Secondly it was taking way too long to load the 20 records (PMC API sends out 20 articles at a time) into the browser, so I had to modify how I was capturing the data before I was displaying it.
+I was first capturing all 20 records before populating, but then I modified the code to pass each article as a separate object to the display function.
 Lastly I needed some way to have the user know the site was working.
 Adding a loading circle was the solution.
 Tried out a few and settled on one that relied on css to generate.
 I used transform on the container  and animation on the icon itself.
 Attached it to the function
 ```
  //AJAX call to the NCIB database const callNCIB = event => {